 According to the Articles of Incorporation, the Company shall allocate no less than 3% of profit as employees' compensation and no more than 3% of profit as directors' compensation for each profitable fiscal year.
 However, the company's accumulated losses shall have been offsetted.
 The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, distribute the aforementioned employees compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
-Information on the Board of Directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.
+Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Based on the profit of the year ended December 31, 2022, the Company recognized the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2022 amounted to NT\$8,000 thousand and NT\$3,000 thousand, respectively.
+Based on the profit of the year ended December 31, 2023, the Company recognized the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2023 amounted to NT\$4,000 thousand and NT\$3,000 thousand, respectively.
 If the Board of Directors resolved to distribute employees' compensation in the form of stocks, the number of stocks distributed was calculated based on the closing price one day earlier than the date of resolution.
 Differences between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors are recognized in profit or loss of the subsequent year.

+On March 14, 2024 the Board of Directors resolved to issue the Companys' distribution of employees' compensation and remuneration to directors and supervisors of 2023 at the amount of NT\$4,000 thousand and NT\$3,000 thousand, respectively.

 On March 22, 2023 the Board of Directors resolved to issue the Companys' distribution of employees' compensation and remuneration to directors and supervisors of 2022 at the amount of NT\$8,000 thousand and NT\$3,000 thousand, respectively.

-On March 24, 2023 the Board of Directors resolved to issue the Companys' distribution of employees' compensation and remuneration to directors and supervisors of 2021 at the amount of NT\$5,215 thousand and NT\$3,000 thousand, respectively.
-No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended December 31, 2020.
+No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended December 31, 2022.